-A Curved Strip is pivoted by a \{ \}^\mathbb{B} Or \{\}^\mathbb{B} Or \{ \}^\mathbb{B} of Bolt 2 but on the rear side of the model.
-A 1" Pulley is attached with a &" Bolt to the other end of the Curved Strip to act as a weight.
+A Curved Strip is pivoted by a \$\frac{g}{8}" Bolt through one of its ends in the position of Bolt 2 but on the rear side of the model.
+A 1" Pulley is attached with a \$\frac{g}{8}" Bolt to the other end of the Curved Strip to act as a weight.
 A loop of Cord is fastened through the slotted hole next to the bottom of the Strip, and then passes round the 1" Pulley 3 on the shaft of the Bush Wheel, to act as a brake band.
-The Cord should be long enough to allow the Strip to lie nearly horizontal. luffing cords are attached to two 21⁄2" Strips lock-nutted to bucket.
+The Cord should be long enough to allow the Strip to lie nearly horizontal.
+The luffing cords are attached to two 21⁄2" Strips lock-nutted to bucket.